Keep your student cyber-safe

 Be careful of public Wi-Fi

-To protect yourself, make sure the Wi-Fi you’re accessing is the real one provided by the business or building, and not a “spoofed” signal, a fraudulent account made to look real.
-Consider using your own personal hotspot to connect your devices to the internet.
-VPNs are also great when using public Wi-Fi because they’ll hide your traffic from anyone that may be watching the network traffic.
+To protect themselves, they should make sure the Wi-Fi they’re accessing is the real one provided by the business or school, and not a “spoofed” portal that’s made to look legitimate.
+Another possible way of thwarting hackers is using a cell phone’s hotspot to connect.
+When using public Wi-Fi students could also use a virtual private network (VPN), which will hide their traffic from anyone that might be monitoring the network they’re on

 Learn more about cybersecurity